lubuntu-team/manual/source/3/3.2/3.2.10/monitor_settings.rst

 How to Launch
 -------------

-To launch Monitor Settings from the menu :menuselection:`LXQt settings --> Monitor settings`.
+To launch Monitor Settings from the menu :menuselection:`LXQt settings --> Monitor`.
 From LXQt Configuration Center press the button for monitor settings that looks like a desktop monitor or run

 .. code::